Login to Complete A Submission or to Access Judging Panel

 WHO CAN PARTICIPATE

-The Challenge is only open to students who are enrolled in grades 6, 7, 8, 9, 10, 11 or 12 in New York City, Dallas and Pittsburgh public school districts.
+The Challenge is only open to students who are in middle and high school.
+In NYC, LA, Atlanta and Pittsburgh this includes students in grades 6, 7th, 8th, 9th, 10th, 11th 12th.
+In Detroit, middle school also encompasses 5th grade.
 If you are not sure if you qualify, please contact us!

 RULES & ELIGIBILITY

-Educators at NYC, Dallas and Pittsburgh public schools are eligible to submit a game to the competition on their students’ behalf.
+- Educators at NYC, LA, Pittsburgh, Detroit and Atlanta public schools are eligible to submit a game to the competition on their students’ behalf.

 WORKING IN TEAMS

 Students can submit as an individual, or in a team of up to four students.

 Each team must designate a 'Team Leader' to serve as the representative for all Challenge-related communications.

 The 'Team Leader' will complete one submission on behalf of the entire team.

 Each team member must satisfy the eligibility requirements, which includes being able to provide proof of parent/guardian permission upon request.